Vision Support for Seniors in BC

 4 resources listed

-Vision loss can affect independence, safety, and quality of life — and it's more common than many families expect.
-BC has programs that provide low-vision assessments, assistive technology, and help covering the cost of vision aids.
+Vision loss can affect independence, safety, and daily life — and it's more common than many families expect.
+BC has programs offering low-vision assessments, assistive technology, and help with the cost of vision aids.

-Many of these services are available at no cost through non-profit organizations.
-Others are partially covered through provincial health programs.
-Getting an early assessment can help your loved one stay independent longer.
+Many of these services are free through non-profit organizations, and others are partly covered by provincial health programs.
+An early assessment can help your loved one hold onto their independence longer.

 Programs & Services